Lullaby: India

 In the Odia language, a lullaby is called a Nanabaya gita.
 A book in the same name by Nanda Kishore bal that was published in two volumes in 1934 is a major compilation of the known lullabies in the language.

+In the Tamil language, a lullaby is called a thaalattu (thal means "tongue").
+A melodious sound is created by frequent movement of the tongue at the beginning of the song.
+In the 9th century CE, Kulasekhara Alvar composed the lullaby titled "Mannu pugazh Kosalai than" (meaning "To famous Kausalya...") in honour of Rama.

 In Telugu language, a lullaby is called a "Jola" or "Jola pata".
 A famous Telugu lullaby is "jo achuthaa nanda jo jo mukunda".

-In the Tamil language, a lullaby is called a thaalattu (thal means "tongue").
-A melodious sound is created by frequent movement of the tongue at the beginning of the song.